MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-VN04-1cat_theory.md

 * 2nd: Find the area under the standard normal distribution at least as extreme as the standardized statistic

-Equation for the standard error of the sample proportion assuming the null hypothesis is true:
+Equation for the standard error of the sample proportion, assuming the null hypothesis is true:

 \vspace{0.5in}